 To analyze obscure similarities, AI technologies may be helpful.
 Recent AI architectures with supervised training have already been able to classify objects with the same accuracy as humans.
-In addition, the architecture named CLIP, which was developed by OpenAI, can even classify objects into untrained classes (Radford et al., 2021).
-These AI architectures can output probabilities that input objects are classified into each class, which is helpful in evaluating similarities between objects quantitatively.
-Classification of the lunar surface by convolutional neural network has been done by Shoji (2017) considering three classes, "rabbit," "lion," and "crab."
-However, Shoji (2017) used a small neural network trained with only a few hundred images.
-Considering that the recent architectures train more than a few tens of million images, classification by AI should be updated.
+In addition, the architecture named CLIP (Contrastive Language-Image Pre-Training), developed by OpenAI, can classify objects into untrained classes (Radford et al. 2021).
+These AI architectures can output probabilities indicating the likelihood that input objects belong to each class, which is useful for quantitatively evaluating similarities between objects.
+Shoji (2017) conducted a classification of the lunar surface using a convolutional neural network, considering three classes: "rabbit," "lion," and "crab."
+However, Shoji (2017) employed a small neural network trained on only a few hundred images.
+Given that recent architectures are trained on datasets containing tens of millions of images, classification by AI should be updated.